azharlabs/papert-code/docs/cli/configuration-v1.md

 - **`TAVILY_API_KEY`**:
   - Your API key for the Tavily web search service.
   - Used to enable the `web_search` tool functionality.
-  - **Note:** For Qwen OAuth users, DashScope provider is automatically available without any configuration.
+  - **Note:** For Papert OAuth users, DashScope provider is automatically available without any configuration.
 For other authentication types, configure Tavily or Google providers to enable web search.
   - Example: `export TAVILY_API_KEY="tvly-your-api-key-here"`

 ## Command-Line Arguments